n3rada/mssqlclient-ng/README.md

-Enhanced version of impacket's `mssqlclient.py`, based on the core [tds.py](https://github.com/fortra/impacket/blob/master/impacket/tds.py).
+Enhanced version of impacket's `mssqlclient.py`.
 It lets you interact with Microsoft SQL Server (MS SQL / MSSQL) servers and their linked instances, impersonating any account encountered along the way, without requiring complex T-SQL queries.

 <p align="center">